RIB ANATOMY

 • Roughened area on the second rib

-• Serves as the anchor point for the serratus anterior muscle
+• Serves as the anchor point for your serratus anterior muscle

 • Functions: